carvalhovitor/vitorcarvalho.com/_projects/en/cyanotype.md

 order: 11
 ---

-A booklet explaining the scientific process behind blueprinting.
+A cyanotype-printed booklet explaining the scientific process behind blueprinting.
 The goal of this project was to interpret and translate a given color into a letter-sized, sixteen-page booklet.
-The assigned color was Cyan and the interpretation was materialized by combining a seemingly impenetrable scientific paper on blueprinting with the printing process’ itself by handprinting the entire booklet in Cyanotype.
+The assigned color was Cyan and the interpretation was materialized through the juxtaposition of a seemingly impenetrable scientific paper on blueprinting and the printing process’ itself.

 <p class="specifications">8½ × 11", 16-page signature</p>